The Agony and the Ecstasy

 Someone, and I can’t remember who, said something to the effect that “Foo Fighters are to Nirvana what New Order was to Joy Division”, and that’s as apt a comparison as any.
 Nirvana became legends the moment Kurt pulled the trigger.
 Alice was wounded the moment Layne OD’d, and while that’s unfair, it’s what it is.

-So as the music world marks another sad anniversary, I encourage everyone to give more than a passing thought to Layne.
+So as the music world prepares to mark another sad anniversary, I encourage everyone to give more than a passing thought to Layne.
 He deserves it, because sometimes the worse thing than being trapped in the spotlight is going on after that spotlight has passed you by.

 Rhymin’ and Stealin’